syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/charttypes.md

 ### Gap between the segments

-You can control the gap between the two segments using `setGapRatio(float)` property.
+You can control the gap between the two segments using `GapRatio` property.
 Its ranges from 0 to 1.

 {% highlight c# %}
 [C#]